melonTree68/melontree68.github.io/_tabs/about.md

 ## Grades

 Core average score: 94.58 (rank: 1/62).\\
-All major-related courses were completed with scores of 95+, except Physics I (Honors).\\
+8 major-related courses out of 9 were completed with scores of 95+, except Physics I (Honors).\\
 Mathematical Analysis I & II (Honors) were both completed with scores of 100.